DragginGroup/.github/profile/README.md

-# BoxDragginGroup
+# DragginGroup

+## Info
-This small group of people are the people behind the product: BoxDrag (soon to have a new name...)
+This small group of people makin' shit for shits and giggles.

+## Products
+BoxDrag: v0.2.1

 ## Main Team
 <p>